The Carnivores are found in Uganda on your Safari

 Cheetahs can be found in Kidepo Valley National Park and not as frequently at Murchison Falls National Park – at times.

-Additionally, they have been spotted at Murchison Falls Park during game drives, but sure sightings are more frequent in Kidepo Valley Park.
+AddThey have also been spotted at Murchison Falls Park during game drives, but sightings are more frequent in Kidepo Valley Park.

-African Golden Cat: This cat is one of those hard-to-find creatures from the forests of West Africa and Uganda, where the West African forests meet East Africa.
+African Golden Cat: This cat is one of those hard-to-find creatures from thet Africa and Uganda, where the West African forests meet East Africa.
 They are found in western Uganda in every national park forest except Semliki.

-African Wild Cat: Very close to the domestic cats and has interbred with them, and you can find this cat in savannah parks of Uganda.
+African Wild Cat: Very close to the domestic cats and has interbred with them, you can find this cat in the Annah parks of Uganda.

 Caracal: This medium-sized cat can be found in the open habitats of Kidepo Valley National Park.
 It has a reddish-brown coat and tufted ears.

 Serval Cats: If you see a cat with a pale spotted coat, you have found a serval cat.
 Found in woodlands to forests all over Uganda.